tvl83/MNPCoin-PolisCore/doc/README.md

 ### OS X

-Drag polis-Qt to your applications folder, and then run polis-Qt.
+Drag Polis-Qt to your applications folder, and then run Polis-Qt.

 ### Need Help?